fastenhealth/policy/privacy_policy.md

 ## How We Use Your Information

+Fasten Health does not sell, rent, or lease your personal data to others.
+Unless you give us your permission, we will not share your personal information other than as stated in this Privacy Policy.

 We use the information you provide about yourself when placing an order only to complete that request for information.
 We do not share this information with outside parties except to the extent necessary to complete that process.